-The central administration unit of the University is located at the Wallamadama University complex.
-Faculties of Humanities and Social Sciences, Fisheries and Marine Sciences & Technology, Management & Finance, Science and Graduate Studies are also located at the main University premises at Wallamadama (Matara).
-Faculties of Agriculture, Engineering, Medicine, Allied Health Sciences and Faculty of Technology are located in Mapalana (Kamburupitiya), Hapugala (Galle), Karapitiya (Galle), Godakanda (Galle) and Karagoda-Uyangoda (Kamburupitiya), respectively.
+The central administration unit of the University is located at the Wellamadama University complex.
+Faculties of Humanities and Social Sciences, Fisheries and Marine Sciences & Technology, Management & Finance, Science are also located at the main University premises at Wellamadama (Matara).
+Faculties of Agriculture, Engineering, Medicine, Allied Health Sciences and Faculty of Technology, Faculty of Graduate Studies are located in Mapalana (Kamburupitiya), Hapugala (Galle), Karapitiya (Galle), Godakanda (Galle) and Karagoda Uyangoda (Kamburupitiya), matara Fort respectively.

 The University offers Bachelor, Master and PhD degrees in their respective disciplines.
 In addition, Diploma and Certificate courses are conducted in various disciplines.
 At the first enrolment of the University of Ruhuna for the Bachelors degree programmes in 1978, a total of 272 students were admitted.
-In the year 2022, undergraduate population of the nine faculties of University of Ruhuna was 13029 (Table 1).
+In the year 2023, the undergraduate population of the nine faculties of University of Ruhuna was 14142(Table 1).